petzval/btferret/README.md

 btferret commands

+    Does the remote device insist on pairing first?
+    If so, see next section 3.4 for instructions

 i - Print device info.
 If server is already in device info via devices.txt
     the following step is not necessary